Donrwalsh/Shop/README.md

 ### TODO

 - oracle + seeker is fine for now, but is there a grand unifying approach that could combine the two?

+- The populate script really only deals with gathering data right now.
+Maybe a name-change is in order?
+At least for now I have a vested interest in being able to gather without automated population.